guggero/blips/blip-tap.md

 ### Merkle-Sum Sparse Merkle Trees

-A sparse merkle tree is an merkalized authenticated data structure that maps a `256-bit` value to an arbitrary set of bytes.
+A sparse merkle tree is a merkalized authenticated data structure that maps a `256-bit` value to an arbitrary set of bytes.
 A merkle-sum tree creates a merkle-set by simulating a merkle tree of depth `N` (256 in this case).
 As such a tree has 256 leaves, the entire range of the `sha256` hash function can be uniquely located amongst the set of leaves.
 The tree initially starts as an empty tree with a known "empty hash" value for the lowest level.
 Given this value, the empty hash value for each level of the tree can be pre-computed and known.
-Levering this feature, succinct proof of exclusion for a certain key can be produced by showing that the designate leaf is actually the empty hash.
+Leveraging this feature, succinct proof of exclusion for a certain key can be produced by showing that the designated leaf is actually the empty hash.
-Compared to a normal merkle tree, an SMT is able to achieve succinct proofs of exclusion, as the set of leaves is already pre-sorted, and the tree requires no rebalancing.
+Compared to a normal merkle tree, an SMT is able to achieve succinct proofs of exclusion, as the set of leaves is already pre-sorted, and the tree requires no re-balancing.

 A merkle-sum sparse merkle tree builds on the SMT data structure with the addition of augmented leaves and branches.
 In addition to a key-location, and a